wenxin-c/tp/docs/DeveloperGuide.md

   This was chosen due to the invariant property of `' --'` in the context of WellNUS++.
 Due to the way all user input is filtered by the `CommandParser`, the chosen delimiter should never show up in any data input, such as a habit name from `AtomicHabits`

+## Focus Timer Component
+The `Focus Timer` component is responsible for tracking the user's daily habits.
+It consists of the `feature` package and the `command` package.

+TODO: Add Class Diagram

+### Design Consideration

+TODO: Add state transition diagrams

+### Commands

+TODO: Add

 ## Product scope